 On August 4, 2021, the City Council passed Ordinance No. 0331-2021 to transfer the Zoning Administration Division from the Department of Buildings and Inspections to the Department of City Planning and Engagement.
 The division transfer was effective October 3, 2021.
-The Zoning Administration Division will physically move to City Planning and Engagement in February 2022.
-This may result in increased office supply usage.
 The General Fund resources associated with this division will be monitored closely for the remainder of FY 2022.

-15. Citizen Complaint Authority
+16. Citizen Complaint Authority

-The Citizen Complaint Authority projects personnel savings due to unexpected position vacancies.
-The savings is planned to offset the cost of office renovations to accommodate new staff.
+The Citizen Complaint Authority projects a possible personnel savings due to an unexpected position vacancy.
+The department expects to be fully staffed in January 2022.

-16. Cincinnati Recreation Commission
+17. Cincinnati Recreation Commission

 The Cincinnati Recreation Commission projects no budget savings or need at this time.
-However, internal transfers may be required as part of the Final Adjustment Ordinance.

-17. Cincinnati Parks Department
+18. Cincinnati Parks Department